|

 spectacle and fantastic elements that

-pulls you in and doesn't let you go until
+pulls you in and doesn't let go until

 the tragic conclusion.
 As